ErenGulenoglu/A-Dream-of-The-Nine/A Dream of The Nine/The Land of The Awakened (Marterial Plance)/The Senate and People of Utland/History/Chronology of Utland.md

 - House Orvyll gets banished to Eastern Forlornwoods.

 **838 AA**
 - Kingdom of Utland loses *the War of The Flames*.
-King Galvynn II von Ewfai dies in the field, his children are put to knife in Ewyngard.
+King Galvyn II von Ewfai dies in the field, his children are put to knife in Ewyngard.
 - The kingdom starts to get dissolved as Small Kingdoms, tribes of the Blue Desert declare independence.
 - The kingdom revokes itself and SPQU is formed under the initiation of Steward Heber Illarion.